cockroachdb/docs/src/current/v23.1/migration-overview.md

 The minimum possible downtime depends on whether you can tolerate inconsistency in the migrated data:

-- *Consistent* migrations reduce downtime to an absolute minimum (i.e., from 30 seconds to sub-seconds) while keeping data synchronized between the legacy database and CockroachDB. **Consistency requires downtime.** In this approach, downtime occurs right before [cutover](#cutover-strategy), as you drain the remaining transactions from the legacy database to CockroachDB.
+- *Consistent* migrations reduce downtime to an absolute minimum (i.e., from 30 seconds to sub-seconds) while keeping data synchronized between the source database and CockroachDB. **Consistency requires downtime.** In this approach, downtime occurs right before [cutover](#cutover-strategy), as you drain the remaining transactions from the source database to CockroachDB.

 - *Inconsistent* migrations can reduce downtime to zero.
-These require the most preparation, and typically allow read/write traffic to both databases for at least a small amount of time, thereby sacrificing consistency for availability. {% comment %}You can use the CockroachDB Live Migration Service (MOLT LMS) to run application queries simultaneously on your legacy database and CockroachDB.{% endcomment %} Without stopping application traffic, you perform an immediate [cutover](#cutover-strategy), while assuming that some writes will not be replicated to CockroachDB.
+These require the most preparation, and typically allow read/write traffic to both databases for at least a small amount of time, thereby sacrificing consistency for availability. {% comment %}You can use the CockroachDB Live Migration Service (MOLT LMS) to run application queries simultaneously on your source database and CockroachDB.{% endcomment %} Without stopping application traffic, you perform an immediate [cutover](#cutover-strategy), while assuming that some writes will not be replicated to CockroachDB.
 You may want to manually reconcile these data inconsistencies after switching over.

 For an overview of zero-downtime migrations to CockroachDB, see [Zero Downtime](#zero-downtime). {% comment %}For details, see [Migration Strategy: Zero Downtime](migration-strategy-zero-downtime).{% endcomment %}

 ### Cutover strategy

-*Cutover* is the process of switching application traffic from the legacy database to CockroachDB.
+*Cutover* is the process of switching application traffic from the source database to CockroachDB.
 Consider the following:

-- Will you perform the cutover all at once, or incrementally (e.g., by a subset of users, workload, or tables)?
+- Will you perform the cutover all at once, or incrementally (e.g., by a subset of users, workloads, or tables)?

 	- Switching all at once generally follows a [downtime window](#downtime-window) approach.
 Once the data is migrated to CockroachDB, you "flip the switch" to route application traffic to the new database, thus ending downtime.

 	- Migrations with [zero or near-zero downtime](#minimal-downtime) can switch either all at once or incrementally, since writes are being synchronously replicated and the system can be gradually migrated as you [validate the queries](#validate-queries).

-- Will you have a fallback plan that allows you to reverse ("roll back") the migration from CockroachDB to the legacy database?
+- Will you have a fallback plan that allows you to reverse ("roll back") the migration from CockroachDB to the source database?
 A fallback plan enables you to fix any issues or inconsistencies that you encounter during or after cutover, then retry the migration.

 #### All at once (no rollback)

 This is the simplest cutover method, since you won't need to develop and execute a fallback plan.

 As part of [migration preparations](#prepare-for-migration), you will have already [tested your queries and performance](#test-query-results-and-performance) to have confidence to migrate without a rollback option.
-After moving all of the data from the legacy database to CockroachDB, you switch application traffic to CockroachDB.
+After moving all of the data from the source database to CockroachDB, you switch application traffic to CockroachDB.

 #### All at once (rollback)

 This method adds a fallback plan to the simple [all-at-once](#all-at-once-no-rollback) cutover.

-In addition to moving data to CockroachDB, data is also replicated from CockroachDB back to the legacy database in case you need to roll back the migration.
+In addition to moving data to CockroachDB, data is also replicated from CockroachDB back to the source database in case you need to roll back the migration.
 Continuous replication is already possible when performing a [zero-downtime migration](#zero-downtime) that dual writes to both databases.
 Otherwise, you will need to ensure that data is replicated in the reverse direction at cutover.
+The challenge is to find a point at which both the source database and CockroachDB are in sync, so that you can roll back to that point.
+You should also avoid falling into a circular state where updates continuously travel back and forth between the source database and CockroachDB.

 #### Phased rollout

 Also known as the ["strangler fig"](https://en.wikipedia.org/wiki/Strangler_fig) approach, a phased rollout migrates a portion of your users, workload, or tables over time.
 Until all users, workloads, and/or tables are migrated, the application will continue to write to both databases.

 This approach enables you to take your time with the migration, and to pause or roll back as you [monitor the migration](#set-up-monitoring-and-alerting) for issues and performance.
+Rolling back the migration involves the same caveats and considerations as for the [all-at-once](#all-at-once-rollback) method.
 Because you can control the blast radius of your migration by routing traffic for a subset of users or services, a phased rollout has reduced business risk and user impact at the cost of increased implementation risk.
 You will need to figure out how to migrate in phases while ensuring that your application is unaffected.

 ### Capacity planning